rogueflux/Two_Wheel_Self_Balancing_Robot/README.md

 ## 📄 License

-MIT License - Free for academic/industry use.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ***